 I could almost hear the gasp from everyone.
 But shortly after, we understood what the professor meant.

-Designers are “dumb” because they assume they understand their users and know how to solve their problems.
-Designers who take a narrow perspective in their work and refuse to take feedback, tend to design products that do not solve users problems, and may even worsen it.
+Designers are "dumb" because they assume they understand their users and know how to solve their problems.
+Designers who take a narrow perspective in their work and refuse to take feedback, tend to design products that do not solve users' problems, and may even worsen them.

-By the same token, developers are “dumber” because in a typical team structure developers are the furthest away from the end users, and have the least understanding of user problems.
+By the same token, developers are "dumber" because in a typical team structure developers are the furthest away from the end-users, and have the least understanding of users' problems.

 Ultimately, creating a great product is not easy.
 It requires alignment of intentions and assumptions.
 No one gets it right the first time.